-"On Tuesday morning, at four o'clock, having

-eaten three eggs, he set out from thence with the aforesaid company, to hasten out of France.
+"On Tuesday morning, at four o'clock, having eaten three eggs, he set out from thence with the aforesaid company, to hasten out of France; but where he will stop and take up his residence is yet a mystery.

-"Sixty musqueteers were appointed to guard him on the road, but as he assured the King there was no necessity for them, they staid behind.
+"Sixty musquetairs were appointed to guard him on the road, but as he assured the king there was no necessity for them, they staid behind.

-"During his captivity, he never shewed the least impatience, in looks, words, or actions; but bore it with that magnanimity of spirit which gained him the admiration of all; who said, This Prince must be a hero in every scene of life.
-He was affable, in the most gracious manner, to the Governor and three captains of the guards; and when he saw them in any concern on his account, he even revived them with his gaiety, and always forced them to sit at table and eat with him.
+"During his captivity, he never shewed the least impatience, in looks, words, or actions; but bore up with that magnanimity of spirit which gained him the admiration of all those about him; who said this Prince must be a hero in every scene of life.
+He was affable in the most gracious manner, to the governor and three captains of the guards; and when he saw them in any concern on his account, he even revived them with gaiety, and always forced them to sit at table, and eat with him.